MSalaah/android-assignment/README.md

 - Provide data from an external source (e.g. read the information from a file ) in the method `onNearbyUpdate`.

 ## Notes
-- You shouldn't spend more than 8 hours in this assignment.
+- You shouldn't spend more than 8 hours on this assignment.
-- Submit your solution with a brief description on how did you tackle the problem and if you skipped some requirements or did any assumption please mention the reasons.
+- Submit your solution with a brief description on how you tackled the problem and if you skipped some requirements or made any assumptions please mention them.

 Have fun!